oybekabdulazizov/lights-out/README.md

 This is my version of Lights Out game.
 To be completely honest, I would not say I have created this project by myself from scratch.
 Of couse, I used some help and resources from the internet 🥲

-I hope you are aware of the game rules, that is, you need to switch all the lights off so as to win the game.
-This version may not be quite solvable and winnable yet, however, there is a little cheat trick you can follow in order to fake win game and see the win message.
+I hope you are aware of the game rules, that is, you need to switch all the lights off in order to win the game.
+This version may not be quite solvable and winnable yet, however, there is a little cheat trick you can follow in order to fake "win" the game and see the win message.
 No pressure though 😃

 If you really want to win the game, go ahead and give it a try.